Ztry8/Termlib/README.md

 #### About engine
 ##### Please don't change the `#define` directives in `core.h`.
 This could disrupt the engine's logic!
-The engine uses batching for rendering tiles, but tile culling has not been implemented yet.
-See the TODO list.
+The engine uses batching for rendering tiles and tile culling has been implemented.
 The window closes when you press the Esc key, but not when you press Alt+F4 (this only works on Windows).
 It has vsync only as a frame rate cap and display fps on window's title, graphics API provided by SDL2.
 The font used for graphics is built into the header code.
 It doesn't have a feature for mouse support, and it isn't planned to be added in the future.